 The benefits of RAG membership

-- Members of the Research Advisory Group are counted on to contribute to the Commission’s deliberations via the four mailing lists.
+- Members of the Research Advisory Group are encouraged to contribute to the Commission’s deliberations via the mailing list.
 By proposing topics of interest, informing about and commenting on new developments, or putting forward novel analysis or critique, the hope is that the Commissioners will be made aware of issues that they thus far have not considered.
 RAG members therefore have an important “framing” input to the work of the Commission.

-- Institutional members are invited to respond to Requests for Proposals (RFPs) that are published within their respective list.
+- Institutional members are invited to respond to Requests for Proposals (RFPs) that are published within the list.
 In most cases, the RFPs will solicit shorter documents to directly support the deliberations of the Commission (around 5.000 words).
 Occasionally, research papers that explore an issue in depth (15.000 words or more, without summary and or appendices) will be requested.
 The proposal process is quick and uncomplicated, although for legal reasons, contracting with legal persons (i.e. acknowledged institutions) is preferred.
 Successful applicants will be working with individual Commissioners in preparing the final product.
-The RFPs will be mailed out to individual lists, and then later uploaded to the website.
+The RFPs will be mailed out to the email list, and then later uploaded to the website.

 - In exceptional cases, if the work is of particular and overriding interest to the Commission and receives a rough consensus endorsement, it will be posted on the GCSC website.